SandeepPoonia30/speech-analytics/README.md

 # Speech Analytics Platform
 This web app provides real-time speech analytics for agent performance, built using React (Next.js), and integrated with AWS services.
-It also serves as the front end for supervisors in the QA Automation Project, allowing them to monitor and improve agent performance effectively.
+It also serves as the front end for supervisors in the QA Automation Project, allowing supervisors to monitor and improve agent performance effectively.

 [![Screenshot](https://github.com/user-attachments/assets/b27cb7d6-390c-458a-8c9d-003113be4c68)](https://youtu.be/gtXMZZBMaZM)